bgw7/giftshop/README.md

 };
 ```

-State of a store is updated with Reducer.
+State of a store is updated with Reducers.
 Reducers are pure functions that always produce the nextState using current state and actions.
 ```javascript
 export type Reducer<T> = (state: T, action: Action) => T;
 const LOADED: Reducer<Chef> = (state: Chef, action: Action): Chef => ({ ...action.payload });